-Potential sources of indicator bacteria include point and nonpoint sources, such as stormwater runoff, agriculture, sanitary sewer overflows (collection system failures), illicit discharges and inappropriate discharges to the waterbody.
-Potential sources that have been tentatively identified based on land-use (Figure 3 of Appendix A) and site survey work for each of the waterbodies are presented in Table 2 below.
-However, the list of potential sources is general in nature and is not comprehensive.
-There may be other sources not listed here which contribute to the observed water quality impairment.
-More detailed evaluation of sources is expected to become available as activities are conducted to implement this TMDL.
+Potential sources of indicator bacteria include point and nonpoint sources, such as stormwater runoff and illicit discharges/hook ups to storm sewers.
+Potential sources that are tentatively identified based on land-use (Figure 3) for each of the waterbodies are presented in Table 2.

+Table 2.
+Potential sources of bacteria for each subject waterbody.